ClemLasne/PanorpaX/Gene_expression_analysis/GE_quantification_normalisation.md

 From the resulting file "Normalised_merged_GE_25scaffolds_ALLTISSUES.txt", we used once-normalised gene expression for each sample (columns (4:21) of the dataset) to produce the **Spearman correlation heatmap** and twice-normalised per-tissue expression averages (columns (22:25) of the dataset) for the **tissue-specific gene expression analysis**

 ## 3.2.
-GE normalisation in each tissue sperately (POF expression and dosage compensation analyses)
+GE normalisation in each tissue sperately (for POF expression and dosage compensation analyses)

 Use the previously created datasets:
 * **NonNormalised_merged_GE_25scaffolds_HEADS.txt**